yoratoni/Mdisk/README.md

 I suppose, for now, that these files are actually some trailer videos or something like that.
 There's only 4 of these files inside the Big File, they all ends with `NTSC` and `PAL`.

-Note that `NTSC` data are uncompressed, compared to `PAL`, this can be seen inside the uncompressed data size field, if the file size == the uncompressed data size (- 2004), it uses `NTSC`.
+Note that `NTSC` data are not compressed, compared to `PAL`, this can be seen inside the decompressed data size field, if the file size == the decompressed data size (- 2004), it uses `NTSC`.

 A `*.mtx` file seems to contain a table that starts  just after the header, after that, a big padding containing only 0x00 separates the actual data from the table.